-Manufacture and supply of steel rolled products designed for operation at low temperatures having thickness between 6 and 15 mm inclusive, is not allowed without mechanical tests.
+3.5.2.6 Manufacture and supply of steel rolled products designed for operation at design temperatures below -30 °C having thickness between 6 and 15 mm inclusive, is not allowed without mechanical tests.
 Mechanical tests shall mandatory include impact bending tests (KV) at a temperature not exceeding T_d on test specimens in compliance with 2.2.3.1.

 For the rolled products with strength class of 460 MPa and above, additional tests results shall be submitted (refer to 2.2.10).
-Procedures, criteria and scope of these tests shall be agreed with the Register in advance.
-Besides, if the above special tests were not performed, special standards shall be specified for the impact energy of the base metal and welded joint metal (refer to Table 3.5.4) at a temperature not exceeding T_D .
+Failing that, said tests shall be conducted.

+Besides, if the above special tests were not performed, special standards shall be specified for the impact energy of the base metal and welded joints (refer to Table 3.5.2.6) at a temperature not exceeding T_d .
 The impact energy may be reduced to 70 % of the required value for one of the three test specimens.
 For the rolled products with thickness of less than 10 mm, the required impact energy shall be determined by Formula (2.2.3.1.1).

-The impact energy standards for the rolled plates and welded joints with thickness of up to 15 mm at a temperature not exceeding T_d for the ships of ice class and icebreakers in absence of the special tests
+Table 3.5.2.6 The impact energy standards for the flat rolled products and welded joints with thickness of up to 15 mm at a temperature not exceeding Td for the arctic ships and icebreakers in absence of the special tests

-Minimum average value for three test pieces
+Minimum viold stress in Minimum average value for three test pieces

-Minimum yield stress in MPa Rolled product thickness up to 10 mm Rolled product thickness above 10 to 15 mm inclusive
+Minimum yield stress in MPa rolled product thickness of 10 mm rolled product thickness above 10 to 15 mm inclusive

-460 46 L, 31 T 60 L , 40 T
+460 46 L , 31 T 60 L , 40 T

 500 50 L, 33 T 68 L, 45 T

 550 55 L, 37 T 83 L, 55 T

-620 70 L , 46 T 98 L, 65 T
+620 70 L, 46 T 98 L, 65 T

-690 86 L , 57 T 120 L , 80 T
+690 86 L, 57 T 120 L , 80 T

-3.5.5 Steel forgings.
+3.5.3 Steel forgings.

-3.5.5.1 Chemical composition.
+3.5.3.1 Chemical composition.

-The chemical composition of steel for forgings being part of hull structures is specified in the RS-agreed standards and/or approved specification and shall provide for the cold resistance characteristics as required.
+The chemical composition of steel for forgings being part of hull structures is specified in the Register- recognized standards and/or approved specification and shall provide for the cold resistance characteristics as required.
 The sulphur and phosphorus content in alloy steel shall not exceed 0,015 % for each member.